 Rulemaking is necessary to ensure that rules are consistent with changes to laws made by the Legislature during the 2017 Legislative Session in ESSB 5131, SB 5130, and HB 1250.
-Other technical, clarifying, and needed changes to rules identified by staff and stakeholders will be addressed, incorporating the CR-101 filed as WSR 16-15-035 into this rulemaking.
-This supplemental CR-102 includes changes to rules made from the original CR-102 filed as WSR 18-09-118 as a result of comments received and additional changes identified.
-Items that were changed from the initial rules proposal (CR-102) are identified by underlined text in the description of the changes below.
+Other technical, clarifying, and needed changes to rules identified by staff and stakeholders are also addressed.